Zal Cleminson: Elkie Brooks

-Cleminson was a regular guitarist with singer Elkie Brooks on many of her tours throughout the 1980s.
+Cleminson was a guitarist with singer Elkie Brooks on her tours throughout the 1980s.
 He wrote and played on Brooks' album Minutes as well as one track on No More the Fool.

 Midge Ure

 Cleminson toured with Midge Ure on his Gift World Tour 1985.

 Bonnie Tyler

-He toured with Bonnie Tyler on several tours and performed live on some of her biggest hits such as "Holding Out For A Hero" and "It's a Heartache."
+He toured with Bonnie Tyler on several tours and performed some of her biggest hits such as "Holding Out For A Hero" and "It's a Heartache".

 Back at the day job

 When the session work decreased, Cleminson returned to day-to-day jobs including as a computer engineer and reading electric meters.

 The Party Boys

 During the 1990s Cleminson played with The Party Boys, a casual band formed by SAHB drummer Ted McKenna.
 The concept was the band would be a 'super group' who would be able to change members and vocalists at various times, featured former Marillion's Fish and Nazareth's Dan McCafferty and Billy Rankin as vocalists.
 This project slowly weaved into a reformed version of The Sensational Alex Harvey Band with another permanent vocalist.